abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/aws-batch.md

 {{% pretty_screenshot img="/uploads/2020/09/aws_cpus.png" %}}

 {{% tip "Spot or On-demand?" %}}
 You can choose to create a compute environment that will launch either **Spot** or **On-demand** instances.
-Spot instances can cost as little as 20% of on-demand instances and with Nextflow ability to automatically relaunch failed tasks, Spot is almost always the recommended provisioning model.
-It is important to note that when selecting Spot, Tower Forge will create two queues in your AWS environment.
-The first or **Head queue** will be on-demand and used for the Nextflow runtime job.
-The second or **Compute queue** will be used for pipeline tasks.
+Spot instances can cost as little as 20% of on-demand instances and with Nextflow's ability to automatically relaunch failed tasks, Spot is almost always the recommended provisioning model.
+Note however that when choosing *Spot* instances, Tower will in any case create a dedicated queue for running the main Nextflow job using a single on-demand instance in order to prevent any execution interruption.
 {{% /tip %}}

 <br>

 **14.** Select **Create** to finalize the compute environment setup.
-It will take approximately 60 seconds for all the resources to be created and after this you will be ready to launch pipelines.
+It will take approximately 60 seconds for all the resources to be created and then you will be ready to launch pipelines.

 {{% pretty_screenshot img="/uploads/2020/09/aws_60s_new_env.png" %}}

 <br>

 {{% star "Amazing!" %}}
-You now have everything to begin deploying massively scalable pipelines.
+You now have everything you need to begin deploying massively scalable pipelines.
 {{% /tip %}}

 Jump to the documentation section for [Launching Pipelines](/docs/launch/overview/).